theimowski/master-thesis/docs/section-fp-application.md

 * **Haskell**, from which it accommodated many functional features,
 * **Erlang**, in respect to the agent-based processing model and asynchrony.

-F# is considered (next to Haskell) a very strict statically typed language.
+F# is statically typed and its type system is considered to be very strict (almost as Haskell).
-Just as OCaml, F# is a functional-first language, meaning that while it encourages to write code in functional style, it is not purely functional and allows for imperative constructs.
+Just as OCaml, F# is a functional-first language, meaning that while it encourages to write code in functional style, it is not purely functional and allows also for both imperative and object-oriented constructs.
 Being built on top of .NET, it enables interoperability with all languages from this platform.
-Code written in F# is succinct and readable, making the language an attractive candidate for fast prototyping and reducing time-to-market indicator.
+Code written in F# is succinct and readable, making the language an attractive candidate for fast prototyping and reducing time-to-market factor.

 Following are some examples of fruitful employment of F# in the industry {{{fsharpwebsite}}}:

 * **Kaggle** - company that deals with Data Science at first used F# only for core analysis algorithms only to discover that the language can replace C# in majority of components,
-* **Jet.com** - service, specializing in on-line shopping field, utilizes F# in most of its back-end processing libraries,
+* **Jet.com** - service which specializes in on-line shopping field, utilizes F# in most of its back-end processing libraries,
-* **Tachyus** - U.S. based firm which works in energy business, employs F# as a base programming language for their software,
+* **Tachyus** - U.S. based firm which works in energy sector, employs F# as a base programming language for their software,
 * as was the case with Haskell, F# also proves useful in a number of financial institutions, such as:
     * Credit Suisse,
     * Counterparty Risk Handelsbanken,
-    * as well as other financial services firms.
+    * other financial services firms, which do not reveal their identity.

 ### Scala

+Scala language was built for (competitive platform from Microsoft's point of view) Java Virtual Machine (JVM) in 2004.
+Initially it also targeted the .NET platform, however this distribution stopped being supported some time later.
+The creator of Scala language, Martin Odersky, had solid backgrounds in Java world as he was involved into Java Generics feature (just like Don Syme for .NET generics) as well as Java compiler.
+Scala was considered very prominent, and in result a number of financial investments have been made to promote the language.
+Together with his collaborators, Martin Odersky started a company called "Typesafe Inc." in 2011 in order to offer support and guidance for using Scala for enterprise cases.

 ### Clojure